Skip to main content

 spec:

-targetNamespace: example-space
+targetNamespace: example-namespace

 createNamespace: true